HenryRabelo/android-debloat-script/README.md

 ## Android Debloat Script (Soft Purge)
 #### Script to de-bloat Android devices, while keeping some practical functionality.

-This script is intended to remove invasive software from Android devices, granting some level of privacy and decreasing battery consumption, while keeping Quality-of-Life software and stability.
+This script is intended to remove invasive software from Android devices without rooting your device, granting some level of privacy and decreasing battery consumption, while keeping Quality-of-Life software and stability.
+Doing this should not void your warranty, as the changes are applied only to your user and are not permanent.
 I will explain my reasoning as to what software is kept or removed, according to my research.

 ##### Intro:
 Before we start, I would like to state that this script is intended to be used on devices that have **close-to-stock ROMs**, such as Pixel or Motorola devices.
 This script **was** tested on a **Motorola** device.
 Why Motorola, you ask?
 While a Pixel device would be ideal for debloating **and** installing custom ROMs, Pixels are not readly available on markets outside of the US.
 As such, I am making this script thinking of brands that are easily found on most countries.